MattTW/BlinkMonitorProtocol/README.md

 The Client API is a straightforward REST API using JSON and HTTPS.

 When APIs no longer appear in the current versions of the mobile Apps, we assume they are deprecated and mark them as such in this doc.

+When Blink obsoletes an API, they do not remove it, but return the message "An app update is required".
+This presumably triggers logic in the mobile clients to users that they must update to a more current version of the client to restore functionality.

 PR's welcome!

 ## Overview